top of page

 JORDAN WILSON

-I work empathetically and collaboratively with those wanting to learn more about themselves, gain insight into their thinking patterns and behavior, and to build their own confidence.
-I work with folks to help them get in touch with their story—to help empower the ability to tell it, to share it, or to change it.
-If you have found yourself or your child lost, anxious, devastated, or angry, together we can connect to a sense of meaning and create a tailored therapeutic experience.
+To my fellow “too much”-ers, you are welcome here.
+You, and all parts of you, are enough.
+I work empathetically and collaboratively with those wanting to learn more about themselves, untangle the webs of trauma, shame, and despair, to help you reconnect with yourself and who you are.
+I work with folks to help them get in touch with their story—to help empower the ability to understand it, to share it, or to change it.

-I specialize in an integrative and strength-based approach, looking at the ways in which resilience has shown up in the face of obstacles in life.
+I work with both teenagers and adults struggling with anxiety, shame, trauma, PTSD, depression, and self-esteem struggles.
+I specialize in an integrative and strength-based approach, looking at the ways in which resilience & survival has shown up in the face of obstacles and trauma.
 I also spend a large part of therapy deconstructing the ways in which societal systems impact our mental health and processing traumatic experiences.
-For my younger clients, I work with parents and families to help you create a safe environment for your child to express themselves and build/strengthen your relationship.
+For teenagers, I work individually with supplemental joint sessions including parents as necessary to help create a safe and connecting environment within the family unit.

 Screenshot 2024-01-14 at 10.47.50 PM.png